OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 2. **Group Permissions**: These are permissions given to a group of users.
 Any user who is part of this group inherits all the group's permissions.
 For example, you might create an "admin" group and give it permissions to kick and ban players.

-3. **Permission Inheritance**: Groups can inherit permissions from other groups.
+3. **Permission Inheritance**: Groups can inherit permissions from other groups through parent relationships.
 This is useful when you have a hierarchical structure.
 For example, you might have a "moderator" group that can kick players, an "admin" group that can kick and ban players, and a "superadmin" group that can kick, ban, and change server settings.
-Instead of specifying the kick and ban permissions for each group, you can have the admin group inherit permissions from the moderator group and the superadmin group inherit from the admin group.
+Instead of specifying the kick and ban permissions for each group, you can have the admin group inherit permissions from the moderator group (as its parent) and the superadmin group inherit from the admin group.

 Understanding how these permission types interact is key to effectively managing your server's permissions.